borispovod/crypti-dapps-docs/Environment.md

 Please, install this all components.
 Right now we support developing only on Mac OS or Linux.
 If you don't have it, try to install Ubuntu via [vagrant](https://www.vagrantup.com/)

+**One important note**: Crypti VM (Virtual Machine) secured only on Linux packages, because you can use **Mac OS** for developing, but you need to use Linux packages on master nodes.

 ## Up vagrant environment (Optional)

 **Skip this step if you have Mac OS/Linux already**

-Install vagran from their [site](https://www.vagrantup.com/)
+Install vagran from their [site](https://www.vagrantup.com/).

-Then run this command:
+To up virtual machine with Ubuntu package.
+Run this command:

 ```sh
 vagrant init ubuntu/trusty32